Home » Technology » What is HDMI CEC

 CEC technology allows devices connected via HDMI to communicate with each other.
 This is why, in most cases, you can use only one remote control to control multiple multimedia devices.

-Once the polling is done, the TV will list all available HDMI-CEC enabled devices.
+Once the polling is done, the TV will list all available HDMI-CEC-enabled devices.
 The standard allows 15 addresses to be distributed this way, but not all of them are used to connect devices.

 Logical addressType